 - Avoid hot water: While turning up the heat in the shower during the cold winter is tempting, resist the urge.
 Using hot water to wash your hair strips it of its natural oils, making it dry and frizzy.
 Instead, rinse with cool water to seal in moisture and hydrate your scalp.

-- Don't overwash: While it's essential to keep your hair clean, overwashing can strip it of its natural oils.
+- Don't overwash: While keeping your hair clean is essential, overwashing can strip it of its natural oils.
 To avoid this, try increasing the time between wash days.
 If you're used to washing your hair daily, try going two or three days between washes and see how your hair responds.

 - Use a high-quality peptide hair repair oil: Between wash days, dry shampoo can help keep your hair looking and smelling clean.
 Use a dry spray underneath a protective headgear, such as a beanie, for extra absorption.
 Choose a beanie lined with silk or satin to avoid rough fibers damaging your hair.